Old Town Prague – 13 Amazing Things to See

 How to Get to Old Town in Prague

-Getting to Old Town is relatively easy on foot.
-This historical district is situated in the center of Prague, bordered by the Vltava River to the west, and the neighbourhoods of Jewish Quarter (Josefov), New Town, and Castle District (Hradčany) to the north, east, and south respectively.
+This historical district is situated in the center of Old Prague, bordered by the Vltava River to the west, and the neighbourhoods of Jewish Quarter (Josefov), New Town, and Castle District (Hradčany) to the north, east, and south respectively.

-Old Town vs New Town
+Old Town vs New Town Prague

-Old Town and New Town are two distinct districts in Prague.
 Old Town is known for its historic architecture and landmarks, such as the Astronomical Clock and the Týn Church, while New Town is characterized by its more modern buildings and commercial centers, such as Wenceslas Square and the National Museum.

-What to See in Old Town Prague
+Things to Do in Old Town Prague

-#1 Charles Bridge
+1. Charles Bridge

 Charles Bridge is a must-see!
 This stunning stone bridge, spanning the Vltava River, is adorned with beautiful baroque statues and it’s the best place to take in the breathtaking views of the city and Arno River.

-As you walk across, you will see street performers, artists, and vendors selling souvenirs.
 If you want the bridge all to yourself, get up at dawn to watch the sunrise!
+It was one of my favourite Old Town Prague things to do.

 Charles Bridge connects the Castle district to Old Town, and this is a great starting point to explore this historical district.